 Update (09/19/2023): The landscape of DEI is always evolving, and the language within this blog has been updated to reflect the changes we've seen within the Latine/Latinx/Latin/Hispanic community.

-September 15 marks the beginning of Latinx Heritage Month – but please, please let your organization know that a tacos night isn’t the right way to celebrate it.
+September 15 marks the beginning of Latine Heritage Month – but please, please let your organization know that a tacos night isn’t the right way to celebrate it.

-Running from September 15 until October 15, this month-long celebration was started by President Lyndon B. Johnson to recognize and honor the “cultures, contributions, and resilience of Latinx, Hispanic and Latino-identified communities around the world.”
-Today, Latinx Heritage Month is celebrated annually across the United States.
+Running from September 15 until October 15, this month-long celebration was started by President Lyndon B. Johnson to recognize and honor the “cultures, contributions, and resilience of Latine, Latinx, Hispanic and Latino-identified communities around the world.”
+Today, Latine Heritage Month is celebrated annually across the United States.

 These are all valid questions that organizations looking to move away from performativity and tokenism should be prepared to address and answer before planning any festivities.

-In the first part of our two-part series on Latinx Heritage Month, we’ll take a closer look at the above questions, explore how they speak to the inherent complexity of the Latinx/Hispanic identity across the world, and explain the importance of understanding and intention in celebrating Latinx Heritage Month.
+In the first part of our two-part series on Latine Heritage Month, we’ll take a closer look at the above questions, explore how they speak to the inherent complexity of the Latine/Latinx/Hispanic identity across the world, and explain the importance of understanding and intention in celebrating Latine Heritage Month.

 Understanding the complexity of identity terminology

-First and foremost, organizations planning to celebrate Latinx Heritage Month must first understand who exactly is being celebrated, and why the terminology you choose matters.
+First and foremost, organizations planning to celebrate Latine Heritage Month must first understand who exactly is being celebrated, and why the terminology you choose matters.